Moneyrock: Olympic curlers crunch data to get edge on ice

 The 500-year-old sport of curling is sliding into the digital age at the Winter Olympics, with modern technology helping teams sift through game stats and performance data to maximize their chances at a medal.

-Major pro sports like baseball and football have increasingly used data analytics to identify undervalued players and better inform coaching decisions.
-Now curling — a sport more often thought of as a pastoral pastime played by amateurs with dad bods and day jobs — is also turning to number-crunching.
+Major pro sports like baseball and football are increasingly crunching numbers to identify undervalued players and better inform coaching decisions.
+Now the trend toward analytics is coming to curling, a sport more often thought of as a pastoral pastime played by amateurs with dad bods and day jobs.

 “Data is king,” said Nigel Holl, executive performance director of the British curling team, an early adopter of curling tech.